Skip to content

 Kanister operates on the granularity of an Object.
 As of the current release, well known Object types are Deployment, StatefulSet, PersistentVolumeClaim, Namespace or OpenShift's DeploymentConfig.
 The TemplateParams struct has one field for each well known object type, which is effectively a union in go.

-Other than the types mentioned above, Kanister can also act on any Kubernetes object such as a CRD and the Object field in TemplateParams is populated with the unstructured content of those.
+Other than the types mentioned above, Kanister can also act on any Kubernetes object such as a CRD and the object field in TemplateParams is populated with the unstructured content of those.

 Each param struct described below is a set of useful fields related to the Object.